raghulR003/elevasol/README.md

-# MERN React Admin Dashboard
+# A small setup guide for this project

 - Open the folder: client/src/scenes/geography and open cmd there